oracle-livelabs/security/data-safe/api-copy-audit-data/api-copy-audit-data.md

 - Obtained an Oracle Cloud account and signed in to the Oracle Cloud Infrastructure Console
 - Prepared your environment for this workshop (see [Prepare Your Environment](?lab=prepare-environment))
 - Registered your target database with Oracle Data Safe (see [Register an Autonomous Database with Oracle Data Safe](?lab=register-autonomous-database))
+- If you are using a Free Tier subscription, you need to be working in your home region.
+This is necessary in order to create a compute instance with the Oracle Cloud Development kit.

 ### Assumptions

 Cloud Shell is running the following application versions:
 - Oracle Linux Server 7.9
-- Oracle Cloud Infrastructure Java SDK 3.33.0
+- Oracle Cloud Infrastructure Java SDK 3.55.1
+- openjdk version 1.8.0_442

 ## Task 1: Create a bucket to store the audit data